-What to do during a spell?
+What should I do during a spell?

 Don't panic.
 Lie your child on their side and watch them.
 Don't shake your child, put anything into their mouth, or splash water onto them.
 Keep their head, arms and legs from hitting anything hard or sharp.
 Allow the episode to stop by itself.
 Treat your child normally after the event.
 Do not punish or reward the behaviour.

-What needs to be done for my child?
+What can doctors do for my child?

 Discuss the problem with your family doctor.
-Your child will need a thorough examination to see that they do not have any other problems, such as an irregular heart beat.
+Your child will need a thorough examination to check that they do not have any other problems, such as an irregular heart beat.
 Breath holders are usually healthy.